renikaul/R_workshopsREU/README.md

 ### Workshop 4: Data visualization in R

+- customize ggplot figures
+- code a t-test
+- code a correlation coefficient test
+- code a linear regression

 ## Other useful information

 The bottom quarter of the projected screen is hard to see with the desk monitors are at full height.
 You might encourage students to push the monitors down so people can see behind them, put away monitors that aren't being worked on, and rearrange your RStudio panels so that the panel you're interacting with most is in the upper half of the screen.